Ashi-portfolio/Finance/README.md

 # Finance
-A collection of my finance &amp; analytics projects — including Excel dashboards, valuation models, and capital budgeting analysis.
+A collection of my finance projects — including valuation models and capital budgeting analysis.